Twelve Cards Tarot Astrology spread

 - Tarot card

-Since we are combining two elemental systems, we have to be careful.
-There is an Elemental Dignity relationship between the Tarot card and the Sign, and the Tarot card and the House, but there is NOT an Elemental Dignity relationship between the Sign and the House.
+Since we are combining two elemental systems, we have take care.
+There is an Elemental Dignity relationship between the Tarot card and the Sign, and the card and the House, but there is NOT an Elemental Dignity relationship between the Sign and the House.
 As you can see in the reading above, I have emphasised the House/Tarot card relationship over the Sign/Tarot card.